traversaro/rocm-systems/projects/rocprofiler-systems/CONTRIBUTING.md

 ### Setting Up the Development Environment ###

-* It is recommended to [fork](https://github.com/ROCm/rocprofiler-systems/fork) the repository.
+* It is recommended to [fork](https://github.com/ROCm/rocm-systems/fork) the repository.
-* Clone your forked repository: `git clone https://github.com/ROCm/<yourgithub-id>/rocprofiler-systems.git`
+* Clone your forked repository: `git clone https://github.com/ROCm/<yourgithub-id>/rocm-systems.git`
-* Navigate to the project directory: `cd rocprofiler-systems`
+* Navigate to the project directory: `cd rocm-systems`
-* Set the original repository URL as the remote upstream using `git remote add upstream https://github.com/ROCm/rocprofiler-systems` (or `git remote set-url upstream https://github.com/ROCm/rocprofiler-systems`)
+* Set the original repository URL as the remote upstream using `git remote add upstream https://github.com/ROCm/rocm-systems` (or `git remote set-url upstream https://github.com/ROCm/rocm-systems`)
 * Verify if origin and upstream points correctly with `git remote -v`.
 * Start a new branch for your work: `git checkout -b topic-<yourFeatureName>`
-* Build the project as outlined in [ROCm documentation](https://github.com/ROCm/rocprofiler-systems/blob/a03770c0606c23fda5e2c83782f2d188eb8522f5/docs/install/install.rst#building-and-installing-rocm-systems-profiler).
+* Build the project as outlined in [ROCm documentation](https://github.com/ROCm/rocprofiler-systems/blob/develop/docs/install/install.rst#building-and-installing-rocm-systems-profiler#building-rocm-systems-profiler-from-source).

 ### Running Tests ###